 The mission of the University of Utah is to serve the people of Utah and the world through the discovery, creation and application of knowledge; through the dissemination of knowledge by teaching, publication, artistic presentation and technology transfer; and through community engagement.
-This emphasis is consistent with the Regents-approved mission because we will be disseminating knowledge about operations and supply chain.
+This emphasis is consistent with the Regents-approved mission because we will be disseminating knowledge about information systems.